tnakazato/priism/README.md

 ## Installation Procedure in Detail

 Recommended way to install PRIISM is the use of Python pip with CASA 6 modular release.
-Installation with monolithic CASA 6 releases is technically possible but is not explained here.
+Installation with monolithic CASA 6 releases is technically possible and is briefly explained below.

 ### Install PRIISM module with CASA 6 modular release